 For smaller shipments (under 500 kg) or those going a long distance, freight collect tends to be cheaper due to lower handling fees and reduced insurance premiums associated with smaller packages.

-Freight prepaid tends to make more sense for larger shipments (over 500 kg) or those going short distances.
+Freight prepaid tends to make more sense for larger shipments (over 500 kg), full truckload shipments, or those going short distances.
 This is because it eliminates any risk associated with an increase in transit costs due to unforeseen events, such as bad weather or mechanical breakdowns.

 When deciding between freight prepaid vs. collect for an international shipment, several factors need to be considered, such as the size, distance, or frequency of shipments.
 You must also know your destination country’s regulations, tariffs, and taxes.
 All of these affect the total cost of shipping, so it’s important to weigh them before making a decision.
 Each scenario presents different challenges requiring detailed analysis for logistics companies to maximize their savings while ensuring timely delivery.

-Knowing which type of shipping payment method to use can be challenging—many variables and moving parts can significantly impact your bottom line.
+Knowing which type of shipping payment method to use for your supply chain needs can be challenging—many variables and moving parts can significantly impact your bottom line.
 Fortunately, this process can be made easier by leveraging the power of transportation management software (TMS).
 These high-powered systems centralize all of the information relating to your shipping and logistics operations, from current shipping rates to carrier performance.
 This information provides you with crucial insight and visibility and allows you to make the best decision for every shipment.

 For example, if you can predict the costs of a shipment accurately and are transporting goods a short distance, you might use freight prepaid.
 However, if significant weather events make it difficult to forecast costs or delivery times, you may choose an alternative route and opt for freight collect.

-At Sheer Logistics, we know how difficult it can be to navigate the world of shipping and transportation.
+At Sheer Logistics, we know how difficult it can be to navigate the world of freight management.
 As your logistics partner, we strive to simplify the process and give you the tools to deliver goods effectively at the best rate possible.
 Whether you’re looking to integrate a powerful TMS, ship internationally, or optimize your logistics processes, we can help.
 Get in touch today to find out how you can ship with confidence.